 Gamma Leonis (Algieba, Juba) – This double star in the Sickle has a magnitude of 2.0 and is ~130 light-years away.

 This star system contains an orange-red giant and a greenish-yellow companion.
-They are both easily in the grasp of a beginner’s scope because the dimmest star shines at magnitude 3.6.
+They are both easily in the grasp of a beginner’s scope (link opens our best telescopes in a new tab) because the dimmest star shines at magnitude 3.6.
 However, they are separated by less than 5 arcseconds, meaning you’ll need decent magnification to split them.

 Algieba is derived from the Arabic word for ‘the forehead’ but is also known by its Latin name Juba, meaning ‘mane’.